Tendermint-Validators/manuals/Migrate_Validator.md

 # Migrate Validator
-This manual described the process required for migrating an existing Tendermint Validator<br>
+This manual describes the process required for migrating an existing Tendermint Validator<br>
 from one host to another.<br>

 ## Migrate by Mnemonic